Sermons

 6 December 2020

 One of the challenges during Advent and Christmas is hearing the familiar story we all know.
-Not that there’s anything wrong with the story but sometimes we sort of switch off – we’ve heard it all before – tell us something new.
-We all know the story.
-We’ve all seen the Christmas pageants and know… Read more
+Not that there’s anything wrong with the story but sometimes we sort of switch… Read more

 Year B – 1st Sunday in Advent – Worth the wait